cesar2007/full-stack-open/README.md

 ## About me

-Hi, I'm Mona.
-You might recognize me as GitHub's mascot.
+Hi, I'm César.
+This is a repository for Full Stack Open project from Helsinki University.